EternityForest/KaithemAutomation/README.md

 ```

 Now you have the repo cloned, all the relevant commands are in the Makefile.
-This is an interpreted package, but we use Make anyway to keep commands in one handy place.
+This is an interpreted package, and we use Poetry and pipx,
+but we also use Make just to keep commands in one handy place.

-NOTE: Formerly, the makefile would use a script to create a virtual environment, now we let pipx
-handle it all.

 ### Install system packages